 If you were injured in a slip and fall accident at a retail store, you have the right to seek compensation for your injuries.
 A legal team with experience handling fall claims can help you navigate the complexities of a premises liability claim.

-Learn more about how to handle a slip and fall case against a retail store.
-Call Lopez & Humphries, P.A. at (863) 709-8500 to schedule your free consultation.
 You can also reach us anytime through our contact page.
 Let us help you take the first step toward justice and recovery.

 FAQ